October 07, 2020

 June 02, 2020

-I’m 3/4 into the Master of Science in Innovation and Entrepreneurship (MSIE) degree program at HEC Paris, and it is a time to write a reflection on my experience.
+I’m 3/4 into the Master of Science in Innovation and Entrepreneurship (MSIE) degree program at HEC Paris, and it is time to write a reflection on my experience.
 I’ll think about whether it was worth the time and effort, and of course if I’m getting what I expected.

 It’s worth mentioning that a lot of universities and colleges moved to virtual classes.
 We, at MSIE, had a 100% virtual/online program from the beginning.
 Our cohort is number four which means HEC and Coursera figured out a lot of issues that they might have had before, like in any version 1.0 product.
-My cohort started in Jun 2019 so this post mark a year into the program.
+My cohort started in Jun 2019 so this post marks a year into the program.

 Time flies.
 I’m already about two-thirds into the MSc Innovation and Entrepreneurship program at HEC Paris.
 The previous post I wrote was My HEC Paris Journey, Part IV: Organize and Incentivize.
 From the time I published it, I’ve taken these seven courses:

-That’s a lot of courses in a span of several month.
+That’s a lot of courses in a span of several months.
 There were a lot of useful tidbits, insights and tips.
 Too many to write about right now.
 Ergo, I’ll talk in more details about the latest course which I finished today—Fundamentals of Negotiation.

 In our day and age, learning is more important than ever because things change so rapidly.
-I learned a taught a lot of things during my career which led me to discover that the best and the most effective learning method is to use MMAT: Motivation, Methodology, Action and Time.
+I learned and taught a lot of things during my career which led me to discover that the best and the most effective learning method is to use MMAT: Motivation, Methodology, Action and Time.

 January 12, 2020